udemirezen/rtl_tool_kit/README.md

 3. A usb dongle modem (search ebay for 3g usb dongle) This modem has to be able to use PDU mode (most do) The Modem I'm using for demos is Hauwei E173
 4. Some phones work as a usb modem samsung in particular, I'm using Samsung Pocket neo GT-5310 running Android V 4.1.2.

-Usb modem is more arracute as a tmsi sniffer becuase it stores the delivery reports on the sim card and the timestamps are used from these reports.
+Usb modem is more accurate as a tmsi sniffer becuase it stores the delivery reports on the sim card and the timestamps are used from these reports.
 The phone doesnt do this at the moment so I create one when I send each sms.

 WHAT CAN I DO WITH THIS APP?